Camnewb/hangman-command-line/README.md

-# hangman-command-line
+# Hangman Command-line
-Game of hangman in a command line
+Game of hangman for a command line interface\
+Includes categories, commands and more!